-A cookie is a small data file that can be transferred by a web server onto your computer's hard drive when you visit a website.
-The web server can read the information stored in a cookie can be read by the web server and is used to allow a website to recognise your computer when you revisit a website or browse from page to page of a website.
-Only the web server that sent the cookie can read, and therefore use, that particular cookie.
+A cookie is a small data file that a web server can transfer onto your computer's hard drive when you visit a website.
+The web server can read the information stored in a cookie so a website recognises your computer when you revisit it or browse from page to page.
+Only the web server that sent the cookie can read and use that particular cookie.

-Cookies can help a website to arrange content to match users' preferred interests more effectively and/or avoid the need for users to re-enter data when they revisit a website.
-Cookies are commonly used on the internet and do not harm your computer or computer files.
+Cookies can help a website show content that matches your interests and/or avoid the need for you to re-enter data when you revisit the site.
+Cookies are commonly used on the internet and don’t harm your computer or computer files.
 For more information about cookies, see All About Cookies.

-We also use cookie technology to ensure that, where you have registered for any of our online services, we maintain your confidentiality and security as you move through secure or password protected areas of the website.
+We also use cookie technology to make sure that, if you’ve registered for any of our online services, your confidentiality and security are maintained as you move through secure or password-protected areas of the website.

-We use Google Remarketing cookies to understand your preferences and improve the quality and relevance of advertisements you see on third party websites.
-Your identity is protected and we don't combine your browsing information with any personal information you have given us.
+We use Google Remarketing cookies to understand your preferences and improve the quality and relevance of advertisements you see on third-party websites.

-When you visit the website, our server will record your IP address, the date, time and duration of your visit and which areas of the website you visit.
-Your IP address is an assigned number allocated to your browser when you log on to the internet which acts as the "address" of your computer whilst you are online and enables web servers to locate and deliver content to you.
-It is usually allocated on a temporary basis, ie for the duration of your session online.
+When you visit our website, our server will record your IP address, the date, time, duration and areas of the website you visit.
+Your IP address is a number allocated to your computer when you log on to the internet which acts as your computer’s "address" while you’re online and allows web servers to find and deliver content to you.
+It’s usually allocated on a temporary basis, i.e. for the duration of your session online.

 Some of our web pages may contain electronic images known as web beacons (sometimes called ‘clear gifs’) so we can count how many users have visited the pages in order to check the effectiveness of a particular campaign.
-Web beacons collect only limited information, which includes a cookie number, time and date of a page viewed and a description of the page on which the web beacon resides.
-We may also carry web beacons placed by third party advertisers.
-These beacons do not carry use any personally identifiable information and are only used to track the effectiveness of a particular campaign.
+Web beacons collect only limited information, which includes a cookie number, time and date of a page viewed and a description of the page where the web beacon is located.
+We may also carry web beacons placed by third-party advertisers.

-You are not obliged to accept a cookie that we (or any other web server) send to you.
-Most browsers accept cookies automatically but you can modify the settings in your browser to turn off this feature.
-However, cookies are integral to some areas of the website and to certain parts of our online services, so if you do choose not to accept cookies from us, you may not be able to utilise some areas of the website and we may not be able to provide certain online services to you.
+You don’t have to accept a cookie that we (or any other web server) send to you.
+Most browsers accept cookies automatically but you can turn this off in your browser settings.
+However, some types of cookies are essential for some areas of the website and our online services, so if you don’t accept them you may not be able to use these areas or services (these are called 'Strictly Necessary' cookies').